-Thus, frontal analysis is not suitable for most practical analytical applications, it is effective for preparative chrom.
+Thus, frontal analysis is not suitable for most practical analytical applications.

 Elution Dovolo

 Elution Development

 - Elution development is best described as a series of adsorption-extraction processes which are continuous from the time the sample is injected. - As the elution proceeds, the moving phase will continuously displace the concentration profile of the solute in the mobile phase forward, relative to that in the stationary phase.